orangemug/simple-expr/README.md

 rgb(&r, 0, 0)
 ```

-Variables **must** start with a `&` both in there defintion and their usage.
+Variables **must** start with a `&` both in there definition and their usage.

 ## Usage
-You can parse, compile to json.
-It comes in 2 forms, the CLI (command line interface) and the javascript API
+You can parse, compile to JSON.
+It comes in 2 forms, the CLI (command line interface) and the JavaScript API

-## JS API
+## JavaScript API

 ### Compile to expression JSON
 ```js